psilvaricardo/Apache-Kafka/README.md

   - It is easy to scale the number of brokers in the cluster without affecting the clients.
   - Kafka retains a record and a file system and each broker will have its own file system in the event of failure.
   - In the event of failure, Kafka handles it using replication.
+- **How Topics are distributed?**
+  - At first, we have a zookeeper and a Kafka cluster.
+If we have an example with a Kafka Cluster with 3 kafka brokers, one of the available broker will behave as a controller.
+Normally, this is the first broker to join the cluster.
+Think of this as one additional role for the broker.
+At this point, we have the environment completely set.
+  - When the create command issued to the zookeeper, the zookeeper takes care of redirecting this request to the controller.
+The role of this controller is to distribute the ownership of the partitions to the next available broker.
+  - In distributed systems, this concept of distributing partitions to the brokers is called a leader assignment.
+  - The Partitioner takes care of determining which partition the message is going to go.
+  - The client requests from the producer are distributed between the brokers based on the partition, which indirectly means that the load is evenly distributed between the brokers.
+  - Clients will only invoke the leader of the partition to produce and consume data

 ## Information references